Morphix84/biohacking-protocols/E.coli Transformation With PEG+MgSO4.md

     - Smaller jars for “test tubes”
     - Wide jars or glass ramekins for “Petri Dishes”.

-## Transforming E.coli by a modified TSS method:
+## Transforming _E.coli_ by a modified TSS method:
-1. Prepare nutrient broth for E.coli (1), and set some aside to make TSS-broth (2).
+1. Prepare nutrient broth for _E.coli_ (1), and set some aside to make TSS-broth (2).
 2. Sterilise both in a microwave (3).
 3. Under sterile conditions, place enough growth broth in a sterile glass container so that it is 3-5mm deep.
-4. Under sterile conditions (4), inoculate the shallow broth with some lab-strain, plasmid-free E.coli.
+4. Under sterile conditions (4), inoculate the shallow broth with some lab-strain, plasmid-free _E.coli_.
 5. Incubate the cells for 3-5 hours at 30C or 37C, until they start to look cloudy, swirling them occasionally (every 30mins or hour).
 6. If you have a centrifuge, then centrifuge 2mls of the cells gently (less than 2000g, bottom setting on a dremelfuge) to separate them from the broth, then resuspend them in 0.2mls of TSS-broth.
 7. If you have no centrifuge, take 0.2mls of cells and mix them with 0.2mls of 2x concentrated TSS-broth.